nickstuer/mooch/README.md

 ### Config File
 Uses a TOML config file.
 Easily get/set configuration values.
 Automatically sets values to defaults if they're not currently saved in the configuration file.

+### Location
+Provide a zip code to get city, state and lat, lon.

 ### Requires
 Throw an exception if the installed python version isn't new enough.
 Throw an exception if the desired operating system is incorrect.